EBIO5460Fall2024/class-materials/11_6_ants_bayes_GLM_rstanarm.md

 ## Model

-The model and data were described in the previous script.
+The model and data were described in a previous Bayesian script where we used `ulam()` to train the model.

 ## Training